-- Foods with a high glycemic index, such as refined carbs and sugary beverages, are known to fuel acne.
+- Foods with a high glycemic index are known to fuel this skin disorder

 Do Some Foods Really Cause Acne?

 Acne develops due to a number of reasons including genetic, hormonal and environmental instigators.
 Additionally, a growing body of research has established that diet plays a role in acne development.

 Specifically, foods with a high glycemic index—those that are rapidly digested and absorbed— cause spikes in blood sugar.
 Whey proteins found in milk (more so than the actual fat or milk content as was first believed) contribute to the formation of acne.

 Other substances that have been identified as favorable in treating or preventing acne include foods and oils containing omega-3 fatty acids and anti-inflammatory properties.
 Recently, research examining probiotics has also found some promising results.

 A number of studies have identified foods that are linked to causing or increasing the severity of acne; milk products are the most studied of all.